rabblerouser/infra/docs/existing_environment.md

 ./tf plan
 ```

 Ideally it should say that there is nothing to do.
-If it wants to make changes, you might be having [this problem](./troubleshooting.md#terraform-wants-to-recreate-some-keys).
+If it wants to make changes and you're not sure why, reach out to the
-If you're unsure, reach out to the team for help.
+team for help.

 Once you've made some changes and you want to apply them, run this: